Intel buys Israeli self-driving car firm Mobileye in $15 billion deal

 Intel is snapping up self-driving car firm Mobileye in a deal worth $15.3 billion.

 The chipmaker confirmed the acquisition Monday, saying it will pay $63.54 per share in cash for the Israeli tech firm.
-Mobileye shares trading in New York were poised to surge more than 30% on the news.
+Mobileye shares trading in New York soared nearly 30% to $61.31 in early trade, while Intel stock was down almost 2%.

 "Together we expect to be the global leader in autonomous driving," Intel CEO Brian Krzanich said on a call with investors following the announcement of the deal.